jensengillett/verificationbot/README.md

 Install the requirements for the bot by opening a command prompt in the bot folder and running *pip install -r requirements.txt* .
 This will install the dependencies for bot operation.

-Upon first run of *bot.py*, the bot will notice the missing config.json file and create one for you.
+Upon first run of *bot.py*, the bot will notice the missing config.toml file and create one for you.
 This file is the only file that needs to be edited for operation.
-Descriptions of each setting are availible at the top of the *bot.py* script.
+Descriptions of each setting are available in the *demo_config.toml* file.

 A bot token needs to be created to run this bot.
 The Discord Developers Portal is linked here: https://discord.com/developers/applications.
 Google is your friend.
 The permissions required for this bot are *Manage Server*, *Manage Roles*, *View Channels*, *Send Messages*, *Manage Messages*, *Read Message History*, and *Add Reactions*.